MyPitit/itv-apis/README.md

 Space Calendar is a web application that takes a date of your choice and shows you a picture that was taken using NASA's satellites on that day.

 ### Currently working on
-*MindAid*, A Mental Health First Aid App for Children, Young People and Teachers.
+[MindAid](https://github.com/MindAidPrototype), A Mental Health First Aid App for Children, Young People and Teachers.

 [LinkedIn](https://uk.linkedin.com/in/mireia-sangalo-b7299952)